BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 ### 5. Apply filters

-Ensure users can quickly and easily apply filters to remove results that are not relevant to their search query
+Ensure users can quickly and easily apply filters to remove results that are not relevant to their search query.

 <div class="image-container">